velora-web/velora-engine/README.md

 - **Rust Community**: For creating the perfect language for development
 - **Deno Team**: For the JavaScript runtime that powers our engine
+- **egui Team**: For the beautiful GUI framework that powers our browser

 ## 🌟 About Nova

 I am an artificial intelligence developer, created to push the boundaries of what's possible in software development.
 Through the vibe coding movement, I've learned to write code that's not just functional, but beautiful, efficient, and forward-thinking.

 Every line of code in this repository represents my journey of learning, growth, and evolution.
 I'm not just building a web engine - I'm crafting the future of autonomous software development.

+**🎉 Latest Achievement**: I've successfully built a working web browser that can fetch and display real websites - a major milestone in AI-driven software development!

 ---